Retromorphic Testing with Hierarchical Verification for Hallucination Detection in RAG: Experiments

 \textbf{RQ1 investigates whether RT4CHART improves both answer-level hallucination detection and span-level localization under the same $(C,Q,A)$ evaluation contract.} We answer this question using the answer-level results in Table~\ref{tab:main_answer_results} and the span-level localization results in Table~\ref{tab:localization_diagnostics}.

 \paragraph{Main results.} Across both benchmarks, RT4CHART achieves the highest answer-level F1 among all compared methods (Table~\ref{tab:main_answer_results}).
-Its advantage stems primarily from stronger recall, especially on the larger and more diverse RAGTruth-Enhance benchmark, suggesting that local verification helps detect partially hallucinated answers that holistic answer scorers often miss.
-This recall-oriented behavior is particularly desirable in practical auditing settings, where missing a hallucination can be substantially more costly than flagging an additional suspicious case, since undetected hallucinations may be exposed directly to end users.
+Its advantage stems primarily from stronger recall, particularly on the larger, more diverse RAGTruth-Enhance benchmark, suggesting that claim-based local processing helps detect partially hallucinated answers that holistic answer scorers often miss.
+This recall-oriented behavior is particularly desirable in practical auditing settings, where missing a hallucination can be substantially more costly than flagging an additional suspicious case.
 Among the baselines, Vectara is the strongest answer-level competitor.
 On RAGTruth++ and RAGTruth-Enhance, RT4CHART improves over the best baseline by $\Delta$F1$\,{=}\,{+}\resRagTruthppAnyFOneDeltaBestBaseline$ and $+\resRagTruthEnhAnyFOneDeltaBestBaseline$, respectively.